practicalli/clojure-cli-config/README.md

 ## Formatting

-* `:format/zprint filename` - format clojure code and Edn data structures in the given file using zpring
+* `:format/zprint filename` - format clojure code and Edn data structures in the given file using zprint
 * `:format/cljfmt [check|fix] filename` - format clojure code and Edn data structures in the given file(s) using cljfmt

 ## Java Sources